UGC NET Paper-I is the key to success in the National Eligibility Test. It helps to get a splendid result.

 Presently there are three campuses of CIEFL in India – Hyderabad, Lucknow, and Shillong.

-CIEFL offers English, French, German, Arabic, Japanese, Russian and Spanish language programmes as of now in the above-mentioned campuses.
+CIEFL offers English, French, German, Arabic, Japanese, Russian, and Spanish language programs as of now in the above-mentioned campuses.

 Council of Architecture (COA)

 It’s a corporate body which has been constituted by the Government of India under the provisions of the Architects Act, 1972 enacted by the Parliament of India.

 The act came into force on 1st September 1972 that provides registration of Architects, standards of education, recognized qualifications and standards of practice to be complied with by the practicing architects.

 Here we are sharing some important points about COA which should be remembered by you from the perspective of UGC NET Exam –

 A person who willing to pursue “Architecture” will have to register with COA.

 There are about 423 institutions which impart architectural education in India leading to recognized qualifications.